aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 #### Responses with io.ReadCloser

 Some API operations return a response struct that contain an output member that is an `io.ReadCloser`.
-If you're making requests with these operations, always be sure to call `io.ReadCloser` members `Close` method after you've completed reading the content.
+If you're making requests with these operations, always be sure to call `io.ReadCloser` member's `Close` method after you've completed reading the content.

 For example {{% alias service=S3 %}} `GetObject` operation returns a response